tensor-foundation/escrow/clients/js/README.md

-# JavaScript client for Margin
+# JavaScript client for Tensor Escrow

 A web3.js 2.0 compatible JavaScript library for the project.